Punch the Clock: Critical reception

-In contrast to the critical acclaim that afforded Imperial Bedroom, Punch the Clock received mixed-to-positive reviews from music critics.
+Punch the Clock received mixed-to-positive reviews from music critics.
 Several compared it to its predecessor both positively and negatively.
 Creem's Laura Fissinger felt the new album did not "advance Costello's grand artistic plans" like Imperial Bedroom.
-In NME, Lock wrote that if it is "a step back from the stunning sophistication of Imperial Bedroom, Punch the Clock is "perhaps a step toward pop survival".
+In NME, Lock wrote that if it is "a step back from the stunning sophistication of Imperial Bedroom," Punch the Clock is "perhaps a step toward pop survival".
 More positively, Sweeting stated in Melody Maker: "Where Imperial Bedroom often wallowed low in the water under its top-heavy superstructure of grandiose arrangements and encyclopedic lyrics, Punch the Clock draws up a short-list of priorities and nails them with ruthless efficiency."

 Amongst positive reviews, Pouncey described Punch the Clock as an "enjoyable listening experience" in Sounds, praising the performances of Costello, the Attractions and TKO Horns.
 He concluded: "If you were to judge this particular 'book' by its cover then you'd probably drop it like a hot potato, but once inside you'll be amply rewarded."
 Jock Baird of Musician magazine similarly said: "For many, critics and otherwise, the pearls of Punch the Clock will have to be dived for, but their value will be all the more increased for it."
 In a five-star review for Record Mirror, Mike Gardner declared Punch the Clock "a vital collection that holds its head up high even amongst Elvis' vast legacy".
 Boo Browning of The Washington Post considered it his "most honest and well-integrated work to date", one that contains his "best arrangements, melodies and singing" since My Aim Is True (1977).
 Several felt Costello remained one of the best songwriters of the era.